neurogarg/neuro-modelling/README.md

 1. A simple python implementation of the Hodgkin-Huxley Model (HHM).
 2. Compartment equation with 5 segments and sealed end.
+3. A simple python implementation of Connor-Stevens Model (CSM) [modified HHM with IA current]

 ## References-